veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/Grid-list.md

-{
-  "name" : "grid-list",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "Grid list is a two-dimensional list view that arranges cells into grid-based layout.
-It contains grid tile component and sets the layout of the list.", "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 This is component which allows us to create a container of list of particular rows and columns.The column will contain the attribute and the row will contain the data of the particular attribute.And the list will be generated.
 It must specify a cols attribute which sets the number of columns in the grid.
 The number of rows will be automatically determined based on the number of columns and the number of items.